V1997/To-Do-Manager-MCP-Server/README.md

 # To-Do Manager MCP Server

-Welcome to your next productivity boost!
-This project is a modern, AI-ready To-Do Manager server, designed to work seamlessly with Model Context Protocol (MCP) clients and AI assistants.
-Whether you're a developer, a student, or just someone who loves organized lists, this project is for you.
+A server for managing to-do items via the Model Context Protocol (MCP).
+Designed for integration with AI assistants and MCP-compatible clients.
+Provides persistent, auto-expiring to-do storage using Redis and is deployable on Vercel.

 ---

-## 🚀 Project Description
+## Project Description

-The To-Do Manager MCP Server is a cloud-ready backend that lets you add, list, update, and delete to-do items via a simple API.
-It’s built for integration with AI tools (like Claude Desktop) and supports persistent, auto-expiring storage using Redis.
-No more sticky notes—let your AI manage your tasks!
+This project implements a to-do manager API with add, list, update, and delete operations.
+It is intended for use with MCP clients and AI tools, and is suitable as a reference or starting point for MCP-based integrations.

 ---

-## ✨ Features
+## Features

-- **Add To-Dos:** Quickly add new tasks to your list.
-- **List To-Dos:** View all your current tasks, including their status.
-- **Update To-Dos:** Mark tasks as completed or edit their text.
-- **Delete To-Dos:** Remove individual tasks or clear your entire list.
+- Add, list, update, and delete to-do items
-- **Auto-Expire:** To-dos are automatically deleted after 3 hours—perfect for short-term focus!
+- Auto-expiry: to-dos are deleted after 3 hours
-- **MCP Integration:** Works out-of-the-box with MCP-compatible AI clients.
+- Persistent storage using Redis
+- MCP protocol support for AI and automation workflows
-- **Cloud-Ready:** Deployable on Vercel with managed Redis for persistence.
+- Deployable on Vercel

 ---

-## 🛠️ Installation Instructions
+## Installation

 1. **Clone the repository:**
    ```sh